Extraordinary Beautiful and Interesting Guitars.

 Because I love that guitar so much, I find myself not looking at other guitars all that much anymore.

-Here are some guitars I’ve come across in past couple of months that I really liked.
+Here are some guitars I’ve come across in the past couple of months that I really liked.

-As many of you know: I tend to favor blue, transparent and bleach/burst type of finishes, so it’s no surprise that following gallery will have lots of blue guitars.
+As many of you know: I tend to favor blue, transparent, and bleach/burst types of finishes, so it’s no surprise that the following gallery will have lots of blue guitars.

-This following finish, is a custom finish you can also get on Suhr guitars.
+The following finish is a custom finish you can also get on Suhr guitars.
 Suhr calls this finish “drip”

 Not a Suhr guitar, but Suhr calls this finish “trans blue bleach”